TheQwertiest/foo_spider_monkey_panel/README.md

 # foo_spider_monkey_panel [![version][version-badge]][CHANGELOG]
-foobar2000 component

-This component allows the creation of customisable panels that can be written with JavaScript rather than the C++ required by the foobar2000 SDK.
+foobar2000 component that allows the creation of customisable CUI/DUI panels.
+These panels can be written with JavaScript rather than the C++ required by the foobar2000 SDK.

 ## Links
 [Changelog][CHANGELOG]